brevzin/brevzin.github.io/_posts/2025-05-24-reflection-ts.md

 It turns out that, while we have new syntax for getting into (`^^e`) and out of (`[: e :]`) the value domain, once you're in the value domain — it's nice to just stay there.
 And so I expect the most common approach will just be... functions.
 Functions are, after all, simpler.
 And, for problems like this, it cannot be specialized — which isn't a huge benefit, since I don't think people specializing things they shouldn't be is necessarily a big problem, but it's nice.
 The syntax on the call side is slightly different — `is_structural<T>` vs `is_structural(^^T)` — but that's not really a big deal right now.
 And you could always just add a variable template that itself defers to the function.

-That premise — the desire to stay in the value domain — is why we're also adding consteval function versions of all the type traits (as you'll see shortly).
+That premise — the desire to stay in the value domain — is why we're also adding consteval function versions of all the type traits (as you'll see shortly, and may have noticed me already using).
 Most of those new functions have the same name as the existing type trait, except that predicates whose name was `is_meow` become `is_meow_type`.
 Quick table:

 |Existing Type Trait|New Function
 |-|-|